jtuyen/qmk_kyria/README.md

   - An extra space key on the left side of the keyboard as sometimes I would like to preview files in Finder while my hand is on the mouse
 - Modifiers
   - Similar reasons when using mod-tap features and heavily used
   - Commonly used actions/commands should be compacted into a single or double keystroke.
 As a result, it will allow you to abstract away from your dotfiles and your custom QMK keyboard will become a real tool.
-The only thing I want to do with application is setting up keyboard shortcuts and not download a whole bunch of custom configs and dependencies.
+The only thing I want to do with application is setting up keyboard shortcuts and not download a whole bunch of custom configs and dependencies
 - Insomnia mode
   - Solves my issues of VPN timing out due to inactivity
-  - Walking away from the keyboard and not be afraid of losing my data exfil session :)
+  - Walking away from the keyboard and not be afraid of losing my slow drip data exfil session :)
 - Leader key for shortcuts for commonly used tools
   - No need to import custom tmux config files
   - All shortcuts are neatly organized into single keystrokes